sebastien/monitoring/README.rst

-Daemonwatch - Server monitoring and data-collection daemon
+Watchdog - Server monitoring and data-collection daemon
 ==========================================================

 We want...